hspender/youtube-dl-wrapper/README.md

 <h3>Installation</h3>

+You don't need to install youtube-dl-wrapper, but as part of ensuring and enabling it works as expected, installing helps.<br />

 To install, run the installation script in the main directory - ~/YT-DL/Yt-DL.sh.
 This will check to see if you have youtube-dl installed and if you don't, it will install it.<br />
 It installs to /home/{user}/bin/YT-DL and does not as yet create a menu entry, so you need to do that manually for the time being.<br />
 I have chosen to download youtube-dl directly from their release page (https://github.com/ytdl-org/youtube-dl), in order to get  the latest version, but you can install it from your distro's repo' before installing this script if you'd rather.<br />